 2 – Observation

 From this passage, write down your observations.
-Be a ‘detective’ and note down observations.
+Be a ‘detective’ and note down things you can glean from the passage you read as part of your SOAP devotion.
 What do you see?
 Who is the audience?
 Who is writing?
 What was the situation when it was being written?
 Are there commands mentioned?
 Are there reminders?
 Are there promises to claim?
 Are there sins to avoid?
 Are there repeated words?

 As you get more experienced studying the Word, you’ll have more items to write here.
 It will also help if you learn how to use a concordance, or get acquainted with the original languages they were written in (Hebrew, Greek).
 No pressure!
 Start where you can.